izumisu/blog/index.md

 Directly jump to the conclusion: **the team leader is a cheater, the whole team is a bunch of script kiddens.**

-1. Before joining the team, the leader will tell you, learn tech&earn money, but he won\'t say, at least before you pay the bill, that the bughunting is time wasting and meaningless, the bounty of the SRC is miserable.
+1. Before joining the team, the leader will tell you, learn tech&earn money, but he won\'t say, at least before you pay the fee, that the bug hunting is time wasting and meaningless, the bounty of the SRC is miserable.
 A lot of teammates have already give up doing this stuff.
 2. The learning atmosphere is \*\*\*\*.
 The newbie is rude, asking question without thoughtfully.
 The leader just teach you carelessly, compared to the 9000 yuan, everything he had done just like a joke.
 3. No one dare to challenge the authority of leader.
-Almost all his points are right, his power is dominance, no one dare to speak anything about him, or your fee just wasted.
+Almost all his points and views are right, his power is dominance, no one dare to speak anything about him, or your fee just wasted.
 4. Noisy Wechat Groups.
 After joining in the team, I have entered almost ten small groups!
 Either for bug hunting program or tech chatting.
 The people there are noisy, flighty and impetuous.
-Neither chatting about women nor complaining about jobs.
+Either chatting about women or complaining about jobs.
 In my eye, they are just a bunch of idiots.

-As long as I discovered that I had been fooled, I just quit.
-At this point, I lose any confidence of any courses or things like that in China.
-As I say, they just want to make money, showing off their new buying Ferrari and don\'t care what you feel.
+As long as I discovered that I had been fooled, I just quited.
+At this point, I have lost trust and patience of any courses in China.
+They just use the money you work hard to earn, showing off their new buying Ferrari in their *Moment* in Wechat.

 The most funny thing is the slogan of this team: **It\'s always day1**.